AUSTRALIAN / OCEANIC HONBU 梟 FUKUROU DOJO

 Do not play for competitions or titles/trophies etc

-Our Mission is to educate the public about the true spirit of Bushido
+" Our Mission is to educate the public about the true spirit of Bushido; thus preserving our tradition for future Generation's "

-This sword School Sekiguchiryu - served for centuries and was held in the highest esteem
+This Noble Sword School Sekiguchiryu - served for centuries and was held in the highest esteem

-among noble families such as the Hosokawa clan of Kumamoto, and even the Tokugawa Shogunate
+among Honorable families such as the Hosokawa clan of Kumamoto, and even the Tokugawa Shogunate

 until its abolishment, which lead Japan into the "Meiji Restoration 1868".